What did you like best about our MAD ABOUT SCIENCE

 Every mist in the dark woods.

-We are part of the earth and the earth is part of us.
+the earth and the earth is part of us.

 The air is precious.